YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-Can a Buzz Cut After Hair Transplant Really Help the Ugly Duckling Phase?
+Buzz Cut After Hair Transplant: Managing the Ugly Duckling Phase

 Many patients reach a moment after surgery when they look in the mirror and feel tempted to buzz everything short.
 The transplanted area may look thin, the native hair may look longer, the donor may look uneven, and the whole head may feel visually out of balance.

-In my practice at Diamond Hair Clinic, I usually advise patients to be more patient with haircuts than they expected before surgery.
-The reason is not fear for no reason.
-It is because the scalp, the grafted area, the donor area, and the patient’s emotions are all changing at the same time.
+At Diamond Hair Clinic, I usually advise patients to be more patient with haircuts than they expected before surgery.
+Not every haircut is dangerous.
+The decision depends on timing and area.
+The scalp, the grafted zone, the donor area, and the patient’s emotions are all changing at the same time.

 Why do so many patients want a buzz cut around month two or month three?